bitinn/character-map/README.md

 [![npm version][npm-image]][npm-url]

-A simple command line tool for dumping a UTF-8 string of characters supported by your selected font
+A simple command line tool for dumping a UTF-8 string of characters supported by your font.

 # Motivation